 The numbers released by the NHTSA show a high amount of “drug use” in America.
-Although many of the drugs that appear in the results are legal, until we know more about the impairing effects of the substances.
-Drivers are putting themselves and others at risk when driving under these conditions.
-Unless you are certain of how it will affect you, think twice before getting behind the wheel after taking cough medicine or a prescription drug..
+Although many of the drugs that appear in the results are legal, until we know more about the impairing effects of the substances, drivers may unwittingly be putting themselves and others at risk.
+Unless you are certain of how it will affect you, think twice before getting behind the wheel after taking cough medicine or a prescription drug for what ails you.

 If you have been involved in a car accident with a driver impaired by a drug, contact an experienced personal injury attorney in your area.
 An attorney can protect your rights and help you recover compensation for your injuries.